 Stiers began his acting career in the 1970s.
 Between 1976 and 1977, he guest starred in three episodes of The Mary Tyler Moore Show as station manager Mel Price.
 Burt Metcalfe happened to see one of these episodes and decided Stiers would be perfect for the role of Charles Emerson Winchester.
 Stiers joined the cast of M*A*S*H at the start of the show’s sixth season in the fall of 1977.
 His character replaced the inept and buffoonish Frank Burns (played by Larry Linville).
 Winchester was the complete opposite of Frank Burns: a gifted surgeon from a wealthy Boston family who loved classical music and the finer things in life.

-Scriptwriter Ken Levine wrote about how Stiers helped refined the accent he’d use for Charles at his blog in October 2007:
+Scriptwriter Ken Levine wrote about how Stiers helped refine the accent he’d use for Charles at his blog in October 2007:

 We met with him [Stiers] the day before production began and discussed the character.
 He asked if he should do a Boston accent.
 He tried it, reading a portion of the next day’s script.
 We said it was good but we were concerned it would be a little hard to decipher.
 He said, “Well, let me back it off a little.”
 He read the same passage again and was perfect.
 We said, “That’s it!”
 And he did that, for every episode, the accent never slipping or changing.
 We knew we had a jewel.

 In the Season 6 premiere (“Fade Out, Fade In”), Winchester is initially sent to the 4077th as a temporary replacement but by the end of the episode, he’s assigned there permanently.
 He makes it very clear how he feels in a memorable speech: